Bankruptcy & Your Security Clearance

 To complete SF-86, you should:

 This portion of SF-86 is especially complex and sensitive to critical errors.
-At Claery & Green, LLP, we can assist you with collecting the necessary documentation and ensuring that your application is ready to stand up to the rigorous scrutiny this process requires.
+At Claery & Hammond, LLP, we can assist you with collecting the necessary documentation and ensuring that your application is ready to stand up to the rigorous scrutiny this process requires.